You’re standing in front of class, and your hands are shaking.

 Put on music!
 Do a dance!
 Give yourself a hug.
 Celebration generates positive momentum that inspires you to keep going.
-Make it a practice to write down or share out-loud your “wins” with friends and colleagues after you teach.
+Make it a practice to write down or share out loud your “wins” with friends and colleagues.

 Want to bring mindfulness practice to young people?
-Join iBme’s Mindfulness teacher training to gain the tools + confidence you need to make an impact!
-Program starts June 2021.
+Join the Inward Bound Mindfulness Teacher Training Program to gain the tools and confidence you need to make an impact!
+Program starts June 2023.
 Learn more + apply.

-Here’s what TT graduates are saying about the program ...
+Here’s what Teacher Training graduates are saying about the program ...